Ollynov/Front-End-Developer-Interview-Questions-Answers/README.md

 * What tools would you use to test your code's functionality?

+To unit test, I usually resort to using the Google Developer Console Debugger, or simply old fashioned console logs.
+I would highly recommend installing a javascript console directly into sublime text, here are instructions how. http://www.wikihow.com/Create-a-Javascript-Console-in-Sublime-Text

+For functional/integration tests I would recommend Travis, especially if you have your code on Github since it integrates automatically.
+It is free for open source, and costs for private repos.
+It also has cool features, such as integration with Slack, so can give your team a heads up when a pull request passes tests and is safe to merge. https://github.com/travis-ci/travis-ci

 * What is the difference between a unit test and a functional/integration test?

 A unit test is concerned with testing if a specific encapsulated portion of code produces the desired result.
 This 'encapsulated portion of code' is usually a single function or algorithm.
 A solid unit test will also test for edge cases.